kaaron22/TriathlonTracker/resources/design-document.md

 U1.
 As a user of Triathlon Tracker, I want to record a triathlon workout, so that I have a saved history of my triathlon workouts.

 U2.
-As a user of Triathlon Tracker, I want confirmation of the workout being recorded, so that I know it was stored successfully.
+As a user of Triathlon Tracker, I want to see a message indicating the success/failure of recording the workout, so that I know whether it was stored or not.

 U3.
 As a user of Triathlon Tracker, I want to be able to modify a previously recorded workout, so that I can correct mistakes.

 U4.
-As a user of Triathlon Tracker, I want to be able to delete a previously recorded workout, so that I can remove a workout added in error.
+As a user of Triathlon Tracker, I want to see a message indicating the success/failure of updating the workout, so that I know whether it was updated or not.

 U5.

-User would like to view history of workouts by types.

-User would like to view workout history between specified dates.
+As a user of Triathlon Tracker, I want to be able to delete a previously recorded workout, so that I can remove any unwanted workouts.

+U6.
+As a user of Triathlon Tracker, I want to see a message indicating the success/failure of deleting the workout, so that I know whether it was deleted or not.

+U7.
+As a user of Triathlon Tracker, I want to search a history of workouts between specified dates and have it displayed, so that I can see what my progress is over the given period of time.

+U8.
+As a user of Triathlon Tracker, I want to search a history of workouts by type and have it displayed, so that I can view my workouts in specific categories

-User would like to see a brief workout history by default in the landing page.
+U9.
+As a user of Triathlon Tracker, I want to see my workout history for the last 7 days displayed by default in the landing page, so that I can quickly review my recent workouts without having to search

-***User would like to see a summary of workout (total number of sessions per workout type).
+U10.
+As a user of Triathlon Tracker, I want to see the total number of workouts by type displayed by default in the landing page, so that I can quickly review my overall workouts without having to search

 ## 4. Project Scope